withmono/connect-react-native/README.md

 For accessing customer accounts and interacting with Mono's API (Identity, Transactions, Income, TransferPay) use the server-side [Mono API](https://docs.mono.co/docs/intro-to-mono-api).

-## Version 2 Public Beta
-<b>Important</b>: Version 2 is currently in the public beta phase.
-This means it's available for testing and feedback from the community.
-Please be aware that there may be bugs, and some features might undergo changes before the stable release.

 ## Documentation

 For complete information about Mono Connect, head to the [docs](https://docs.mono.co/docs/intro-to-mono-connect-widget).